 How's it going, everybody?
 It's Ryan here.
 Okay, so chances are over the years you've heard that it makes sense that as you get older, you should get more conservative with your overall investment portfolio.
-As you approach retirement and certainly once you get into retirement and especially if you're now starting to withdraw income from that portfolio, that it makes some sense that you should get more conservative with that investment portfolio, especially more so than you were perhaps when you were in your 20s, 30s, or 40s.
+As you approach retirement and certainly once you get into retirement and especially if you're now starting to withdraw income from that portfolio, that it makes some sense that you should get more conservative with that investment portfolio, especially more so than you were perhaps you were in your 20s, 30s, or 40s.

 But what I thought I would do is share with you an actual example.
 So I created a spreadsheet here.
 I'm going to share with you in just a moment and just kind of walk you through this.
 So what we're going to take a look at is an example of both before retirement and then an example of after retirement.
 And what I want you to notice here specifically is how much of an impact volatility can have, which I know is financial jargon, but I just mean the overall ups and downs of the investment portfolio.